© 2005 – 2018

 Dr. Earl F. Rose conducted the autopsy at University of Iowa Hospitals in Iowa City, and cited “Death due to (1) soft tissue injury, (2) poisoning, (3) asphyxiation, or (4) a combination of these, cannot be excluded from the examination of the remains of the body.”

 Rose also stated that if the deceased was not dead when placed in this position, death would have resulted from: respiratory embarrassment, exposure, or a combination of respiratory embarrassment developing as exposure continued and she tired.

 Despite a number of theories about Oberbroeckling’s death, her case remains unsolved.

-Paula Jean Oberbroeckling was born in Cedar Rapids on February 25, 1952 to James J. and Carol (Burks) Oberbroeckling.
+Paula Jean Oberbroeckling was born in Cedar Rapids on February 25, 1952 to James Joseph and Carol (Burks) Oberbroeckling.